mc2-project/mc2/README.md

 * `-j | --job` string
     * Path to job script.
 This should be the parameter passed into the `--dir` option concatenated with the job script file name, e.g. `/home/ubuntu/federated-xgboost/sample/sample.py`

 ### Notes
 * This has only been tested with Python 3
-* The recommended (required) way of running distributed training is by creating a subdirectory in the `federated-xgboost/` directory that contains `hosts.config`, the training script, `start_job.sh`, and `FederatedXGBoost.py`.
-Run the `start_job.sh` from the subdirectory.
 * `FederatedXGBoost.py` is a wrapper that simplifies the data loading, training, and evaluation process.
 * The `--sync-dst-dir` option in the `dmlc-submit` command copies everything in the passed in directory to all worker machines.This means that the training script can initially only be on the tracker machine, and will be automatically copied over to all parties once the job is submitted.